kgarfinkel/BabyAnimals/README.md

 BabyAnimals service can resize, blur, and filter images.
 The service is built over ImageMagick and express.js for image processing, and Amazon S3 as the image storage platform.

+I built BabyAnimals in under two weeks at Hack Reactor -- a wonderful programming bootcamp aimed towards teaching beginner programmers to become fullstack software engineers.

+I encourage your contribution; please, make a pull request and teach me something new :)

 ## Features:

 * Image Uploading